surtarso/asap-cabinet-fe/README.md

 - Run the main script: `./screenshot_art.sh`

 **Flags:**
-- --wheel will display all tables without a wheel.png file.
+- --wheel       display all tables without a wheel.png file.
-- --dmd will display all tables without a dmd.gif file.
+- --dmd         display all tables without a dmd.gif file.
-- --force will override existing table/backglass images with new ones.
+- --force       override existing table/backglass images with new ones.
-- --dry-run will print execution without doing anything.
+- --dry-run     print execution without doing anything.

+## Using the 'video_to_gif.sh' tool:

+This script will convert all **MP4, WMV and F4V** DMD videos to **animated Gif's** so they can be used with this frontend (in tables/<table_name>/**images/dmd.gif**) or with Ultra.DMD tables in VPX-Linux.

+Dependencies: `sudo apt install ffmpeg gifsicle`

+Usage: `./video_to_gif.sh`

+**Flags:**
+- -h, --help       Show help
+- --now            Run on the current folder
+- --path <dir>     Run on a specific directory
+- --optimize       Only optimize existing GIFs
+- --optimize <dir> Only optimize existing GIFs in PATH

 ## Roadmap
     - Game title from metadata (instead of filename)